dnltsk/data-engineer-code-challenge/README.md

 * The fact that the actual use-case is not very clear leads to much freedom and -for sure- misunderstandings.
   * "trips for an area" for instance: orig && dest within area? orig || dest within area? linestring(orig, dest) intersects area?
   * "status of ingestion" as well
 * I lost a lot of time trying to implement the database transactions in RxJava JDBC.
+During time pressure I should focus on things I know, instead of trying out something new.